-Once the timetable is released and you notice you have two or more exams at the same time, complete an assessment task extension or replacement examination due to extenuating circumstances application form and lodge it no later than three (3) business days after the official examination timetable is posted at either Ask Adelaide, Level 3 Hub Central or with the examinations office, rear door of Bonython Hall.
+Once the timetable is released and you notice you have two or more exams at the same time, complete an assessment task extension or replacement examination due to extenuating circumstances application form and lodge it no later than three (3) business days after the official examination timetable is posted at either Ask Adelaide, Level 3 Hub Central or via email with the Examinations Office (firstname.lastname@example.org).

 The exams office will contact you via email with your change of exam times and venues.